The Truth About TDS: Why It’s Misleading for Water Quality and How Installing Water Filters Can Help

-When it comes to drinking water, most people assume that a quick TDS water test tells them everything they need to know about purity and safety.
-After all, the TDS level in drinking water is often used as a shorthand for water quality.
-But here’s the problem: TDS is one of the most misunderstood metrics in water filtration.
+When it comes to drinking water, many people assume that a quick TDS water test tells them everything they need to know about purity and safety.
+After all, the TDS level in drinking water is often used as shorthand for water quality.
+However, TDS is one of the most misunderstood metrics in water filtration.

-In this blog, we’ll break down what TDS actually means, why relying only on it can be misleading, and how renters and homeowners can make better choices for truly safe drinking water.
-We’ll also highlight an innovative solution—EZ Jug™ - For Use With Garden Hose Faucets—that helps you access clean, filtered water without worrying about confusing numbers.
+In this blog, we’ll break down what TDS actually means, why relying solely on it can be misleading, and how renters and homeowners can make better choices for truly safe drinking water.
+We’ll also highlight an innovative solution: EZ Jug™—an easy-to-use water purifying jug that helps you access clean, filtered water without worrying about confusing numbers.

 What is TDS in Drinking Water?

 TDS stands for Total Dissolved Solids.
-It measures the total amount of dissolved substances in water, including minerals, salts, metals, and organic matter.
-The unit of measurement is parts per million (ppm).
+It measures the total amount of dissolved substances in water, including minerals, salts, metals, and organic matter, with the unit of measurement being parts per million (ppm).

 Common components of TDS include:

-Calcium and magnesium (good for bone and heart health).
+• Calcium and magnesium (beneficial for bone and heart health).

-At first glance, a TDS meter sounds useful—but it does not tell you which substances are present.
+At first glance, a TDS meter seems useful—but it does not tell you which substances are present.
 That’s the catch.

 Why the TDS Level in Drinking Water Can Be Misleading